jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

    James and Todd live at a time when paper routes are common among kids.
-Jame's job is to deliver paper to each house with an odd number.
+James's job is to deliver paper to each house with an odd number.

    Given an array of numbers `houseNums`, gather all the odd number houses from the given list and return a new list for Jame's to follow.